A formally verified proof of the Central Limit Theorem: Overview of the Central Limit Theorem

-Let $X_0, X_1, X_2, \ldots$ be any sequence of independent random variables, each with the same distribution $\mu$, mean $m$, and variance $\sigma^2$.
+Let $X_0, X_1, X_2, \ldots$ be any sequence of independent random variables, each with the same distribution $\mu$, mean $c$, and variance $\sigma^2$.
 Here ``independent'' means that the random variables $X_0, X_1, \ldots$ are all defined on the same measure space $(\Omega, \mdl F)$, but they represent independent measurements, in the sense that for any finite sequence of events $B_1, B_2, \ldots, B_k$ and any sequence of distinct indices $i_1, i_2, \ldots, i_k$, the probability that $X_{i_j}$ is in $B_j$ for each $j$ is just the product of the individual probabilities that $X_{i_j}$ is in $B_j$.
-For each $n$, let $S_n = \sum_{i < n} X_i$.
-Notice that each $S_n$ is really a measurable function on $(\Omega, \mdl F)$, which is to say, it is a random variable; and so it is natural to ask how its values are distributed.
-We can shift the expected value of $S_n$ to $0$ by subtracting $n m$, and scale the variance to $1$ by dividing by $\sqrt{ n \sigma^2}$.
+For each $n$, let $S_n = \sum_{i < n} X_i$ be the sum of the first $n$ random variables in the sequence.
+Notice that each $S_n$ is itself a measurable function on $(\Omega, \mdl F)$ (which is to say it is a random variable), and so it is natural to ask how its values are distributed.
+We can shift the expected value of $S_n$ to $0$ by subtracting $n c$, and scale the variance to $1$ by dividing by $\sqrt{ n \sigma^2}$.
 The Central Limit Theorem says that the corresponding quantity,

 approaches the standard normal distribution as $n$ approaches infinity.

 All that remains to do is to make sense of the assertion that a sequence of distributions $\mu_0, \mu_1, \mu_2, \ldots$ ``approaches'' a distribution, $\mu$.
 For distributions that are defined in terms of densities, the intuition is that over time the graph of the density should look more and more like the graph of the density of the limit.
 For example, if you flip a coin a number of times and graph all the possible values of the average number of ones, the discrete points plotted over the possibilities $0, 1/n, 2/n, 3/n, \ldots, 1$ start to look like a bell-shaped curve centered on $1 / 2$.
 The notion of \emph{weak convergence} makes the notion of ``starts to look like'' precise.